Looking for words: why it’s a good literacy activity

 - Encourage your child to identify words or letters on the things you buy.
 Ask your child to guess what words mean by looking at the first letter and the picture on a packet.
 See whether your child can find a product that begins with the first letter of their name.

-Adapting this literacy activity for children of different ages
+Adapting this literacy activity for children of different ages or children with diverse abilities

 Your younger child might not be able to recognise letters, but your child can still have fun with words and sounds.
 For example, you might say ‘B-bananas.
 We need bananas’.
 Hold things up for your child to see when you name them, and make sure your child watches your face while you’re talking.
 Encourage your child to try to make the sounds or say the words too.